Taylor Reid, CIA faculty, online Sustainable Food Systems Master's Degree.

 Courses: Residency II; Sustainable Agriculture.

-Before coming to the CIA in 2018, Taylor served as chair of the Sustainable Farming and Food Systems Program, Farm Education director, and adjunct instructor at Tompkins Cortland Community College in Dryden, NY.
+Before coming to CIA in 2018, Taylor served as chair of the Sustainable Farming and Food Systems Program, Farm Education director, and adjunct instructor at Tompkins Cortland Community College in Dryden, NY.
 He was also program evaluation contractor and research assistant for the University of Michigan in East Lansing, MI.
 Taylor has a broad background in food systems and farming in areas ranging from natural product development to farm policy, beginning farmer entry, organic farming systems, and the creation of sustainable agriculture standards.

 He holds a PhD in Community, Food, and Agriculture and a master’s in Botany and Plant Pathology, and from Michigan State University, as well as a bachelor’s degree in Plant and Soil Science from the University of Massachusetts Amherst.